 He who has enough desire succeeds.
 He learns, if you don’t want to succeed, it’s your problem, because no one’s going to come and solve your problems for you.

 Upon hearing his story (told, among others, by Garth Gilchrist in his fine radio series The Experience of Immigration: Telling Our Stories), our first reaction is positive.
 We feel good about and for him, as well we should, given the struggles and mistreatment he endured at each phase of his journey.
 But then the mythologist in us realizes how close his statement is to the Falwell quote above.
-This good man has fully embodied our essential myth of individualism.
+This good man has fully embodied our essential myths of individualism and victim-blaming.

 The myth has another aspect: radical individualism.
 After 1920, and especially after 1945, many ethnic whites entered the middle class.
 But narratives soon arose in which each immigrant family had done so alone.
 All of the social welfare programs, the voluntary associations, the settlement houses and the political struggles of twenty million people were wiped from the collective memory in order to serve the older myth of the solitary Protestant individual who rises by his own bootstraps and proves his self-worth before an enigmatic God.
 “Collective struggle,” says Tom Hayden, “is almost entirely missing from our national immigrant myth.”

-And when any individual can believe that “if you don’t want to succeed, it’s your problem,” then in America it is a simple step to “…If you’re not a success, it’s your own fault,” and an even simpler step to accepting the propaganda.
+And when any individual, even a poor Latino, can believe that “if you don’t want to succeed, it’s your problem,” then in America it is a simple step to “…If you’re not a success, it’s your own fault,” and an even simpler step to accepting the propaganda.
 Tragically, many children of immigrants and refugees have followed their belief in their own self-improvement by condemning the poor and voting against government assistance programs.
 The past two generations are a perfect example.
 Some nine million Americans, many of whom were immigrants themselves, took advantage of the post-war G.I.
 Bill – the greatest welfare program in world history – and later supported politicians who denied similar supports to their own grandchildren.